pieter-duplessis/homebrew-tools/README.md

 Homebrew Tools for making a few things easier

 ## Index of Tools:
+- geny
 - nti
 - RPLog

 ## Tool Details
+### geny
+A tool that will help generate code for your project based off of template files

 ### nti
 A tool to help with sending notifications through Email, SMS, and Push Notifications.